-The programme is offered only in the part-time mode.
+Normally the course is offered only in the part-time mode.

-The minimum time for completion of Part 2 (degree modules) is one calendar year, with a maximum time limit of three years.
-University examinations take place in Winter and Summer and exams are held in Autumn.
-During the first and second semesters of Part 2, students undertaking the degree modules in one calendar year will be required to attend classes for one full day per week one evening per week for at least ten weeks.
-During the Summer, students will not be required to attend classes, but must complete an independent piece of programme work.
+The minimum time for completion of Part 2 (degree modules) is one academic year, with a maximum time limit of three academic years.
+University examination will take place in Winter and Summer.
+Supplemental examinations are held in Autumn.
+During the first and second semesters of Part 2, students undertaking the degree modules in one academic year will be required to attend classes for one full day per week and one evening per week for at least twelve weeks.